microsoft/pxt-arcade/docs/developer/images.md

 ## Colors

 Images in arcade are stored using 4 bits per color.
-The color `0` is reserved for transparency, so there are 15 available colors for you to work with at any one time.
-Colors are represented as indices into a palette;
+The color `0` is reserved for transparency so, at any one time, you have the remaining 15 colors available to work with.
+The image color values are really indices that map to 16 entries of the current palette of RGB colors.
-the default palette shown in the MakeCode UI is here:
+The default palette for the MakeCode UI is here:

 ```
 #000000     // transparency